-Oregon Supreme Court rules former New York Times columnist Nick Kristof cannot run for governor
+Oregon Supreme Court rules former New York Times columnist Nicholas Kristof cannot run for governor

 In their decision, the Oregon Supreme Court justices noted that their role “was not to evaluate the depth of [Kristof’s] emotional connection to Oregon or whether he was sufficiently ‘Oregonian’; rather, the case required the Court to decide two legal questions.”

-One of those legal questions was the meaning of being a “resident within this State,” according to the Oregon constitution.
+One of those legal questions was the meaning of being a “resident within this State,” according to the Oregon Constitution.
 The second was whether the Oregon secretary of state was required to conclude Kristof met that legal standard.

 “The Court explained that uses of the term ‘residence’ to set a residency requirement for voting in Article II of the Oregon Constitution linked the meaning of that term to domicile,” the justices wrote, adding that in the mid-19th century, laws that included residency requirements for voting or holding public office were not only common, they were “overwhelmingly interpreted to require domicile.”